ethereum/EIPs/assets/eip-3475/Metadata.md

-# metadata  standards
+# Metadata  standards

-this documentation consist of various example  JSON schemas (examples or standards) that can be referenced by the reader of EIP for implementing EIP-3475 bonds storage.
+This documentation consist of various example  JSON schemas (examples or standards) that can be referenced by the reader of EIP for implementing EIP-3475 bonds storage.

 ## 1. Description metadata: